Sharesale

 If you’re trying to sign with a manager as a young actor and submit a seven-minute epic with every short film you’ve ever made spliced together, for example, this is an awful idea.
 You’ll bore them to death, and they won’t respond!
 However, if you are a seasoned actor who has previously worked on films and TV shows, having a more extended reel showcasing your range and professional work may be beneficial.
 It allows you to demonstrate your expertise while displaying your content and flexibility to the industry.
 In this situation, it acts more like a visual CV.

-Always know what you’re looking for and make a reel to match.
+Always know what you’re for and make a reel to match.
 You will discuss this in more depth in the sections below.

 The Options for Video Reels